browncodechad/mini-dictionary-html/README.md

 📖 A simple HTML-only dictionary project.

 What it does
-Displays meanings of 5 English words in a clean format using <dl> and <ol>
+Displays meanings of 5 English words in a clean format using lists

 What I Practiced
 Structuring Nested Lists